vladpalos/FlightOS/README.md

 Run
 ---

-To run with quem use:
+To run with qemu use:
 ```
 qemu-system-i386 -kernel bin/kernel
 ```